thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Common uses for this are footers, headers, menus...

-In order to do this, Thymeleaf needs us to define the fragments available for inclusion, which we can do by using the `th:fragment` attribute.
+In order to do this, Thymeleaf needs us to define the fragments available for inclusion, what we can do by using the `th:fragment` attribute.

 Now let's say we want to add a standard copyright footer to all our grocery pages, and for that we define a `/WEB-INF/templates/footer.html` file containing